-Whether you’re heading for a post-work pint, a lunchtime tipple or an epic bar crawl, you won’t be short of places to quench your thirst here in pub paradise.
+Whether you’re heading for a post-work pint, a lunchtime tipple or an epic bar crawl on your Liverpool stag do, you won’t be short of places to quench your thirst here in pub paradise.
 If you’re not sure where to begin, we’ve compiled a list of the best boozers in Liverpool so you won’t miss the Merseyside gems, enjoy!

 A pint of ale in this good old-fashioned alehouse could be just what the doctor ordered!
 Raise a glass and drink to the health of Doctor Duncan’s, named in the honour of William Henry Duncan, Liverpool’s first medical officer from the mid-1800s.
 This elegant tavern is a haven for ale lovers everywhere.
 Boasting a huge variety of guest and cask ales, you’ll find a beer to suit every taste.
 Even if you’re off the booze, it’s worth going simply to admire the impressive tiles which line the walls of this stunning 20th-century pub.